 - Your Chromebook, fully charged

 - Your Chromebook charger

 - Work from your teachers

 - Something else to accomplish in ISS

-- Headphones or earbuds (for completing assignments ONLY)

 What not to bring to ISS:

 - Your phone- it needs to be in the main office.
 You will get it back at the end of the day.

 - Disrespectful attitude

 - Anything that is against school rules